Juantantan/MandelbrotExplorer/Readme.md

 In windows, the project is easily developed using the MinGW-64 gcc runtime:
 This can be installed from the MSYS2 terminal.
 Instructions here: https://www.msys2.org/ You will also need the glu library and header.
 GLU is included as part of specific OS OpenGL implementations.
-The library file is called 'glew32.dll' and the header is called 'glu.h'
+The library file is called 'glew32.dll' and the header file is called 'glu.h'

 To install SDL2, see the following: https://wiki.libsdl.org/SourceCode & https://wiki.libsdl.org/Installation